mjuenema/ansible-filter-cisco-hash/README.md

 *Note: Because the hash will be different at each invocation one has to add a *when* condition to the task as shown in the example below.*

-The filter plugin works with Ansible 2.0 and later and Passlib versions 1.4 and later.
+The filter plugin works with Ansible 2.0+ and Passlib 1.6+.

 ## Usage